 Chacha Tours Africa highly recommends climbing Kilimanjaro via the Lemosho route.
 With low crowd counts, beautiful scenery and a high summit success rate, this route offers more accessibility to ability-diverse climbers.
 Due to our dedicated and experienced guides, Chacha Tours Africa is widely considered the best company for guiding the Lemosho route.

-Read our positive reviews from climbers from around the world have to say about Chacha Tours Africa.
+Read our positive reviews from climbers from around the world and see what they have to say about Chacha Tours Africa.

 HOW MUCH DOES IT COST TO CLIMB KILIMANJARO VIA THE LEMOSHO ROUTE?

 The Lemosho Route can be climbed between 6 and 8 days.
 We only recommend the 6 day climb for very strong climbers with prior experience.
 The more days a climber has on the mountain the better they can acclimatize to the high altitude.

 7 Days + 2 Nights hotel - $2250 to $2650 per person